-City of Lake Charles - Arts Council of SWLA
+City of Lake Charles - Arts and Humanities Council of Southwest Louisiana (SWLA)

 The goals of the Lake Charles Partnership Grant Program are to:

 - Encourage professional artists to undertake projects that have meaningful community involvement and build audiences for the arts;

 - Encourage a variety of nonprofit organizations to sponsor arts and cultural activities including classical, contemporary, and traditional arts in eight disciplines;

 - Leverage additional local support for the arts;

 - Provide arts activities to groups which have had limited arts experiences;

 - Provide funding for the arts and cultural activities that are open to the public;

 - Introduce the grants process and develop grant writing skills.

 There are two grant categories for the Lake Charles Partnership Grant Program: